Jona710than/Frontend-portfolio/README.md

 # Frontend-portfolio
-## this is my portfolio website that shows all the deatails of my Frontend development skills
+This is my portfolio website that shows all the deatails of my Frontend development skills